Crotale (missile): Crotale NG

 A modernized version, the Crotale NG (New Generation), entered production in 1990.
 This version used the new VT-1 missile with Mach 3.5 speed, load factor to 35G, 11 km range, 13 kg warhead (8 m kill-zone) and 6,000 m ceiling.
 VT-1 missile was developed by LTV Missiles and Electronics Group (now Lockheed Martin Missiles and Fire Control and solid rocket motor for it was developed by Morton Thiokol.
 The system includes a S-band Pulse Doppler radar (20 km), Ku-band TWT tracking radar (30 km), Thermal camera (19 km), Daylight CCD camera (15 km), and an IR localiser.
 An early '90s proposal to fit the system (in its eight-round form) to a Leclerc tank chassis in order to provide a battlefield air defence vehicle for protecting armored formations on the move was not realised due to post-Cold War cutbacks.

-K-SAM Pegasus
+K-SAM Pegasus (K31 Cheonma)

 In 1999, the Republic of Korea Armed Forces awarded a contract to Samsung and Thales to jointly develop a South Korean-augmented Crotale NG system for the K-SAM Pegasus short-range air defense system.
 A new sensor system was jointly developed by Samsung and Thales to meet the required operational capability of the upcoming K-SAM Pegasus, as well as a new indigenous missile by LIG Nex1.
 The electronics and radars were developed by Samsung Electronics.
 Doosan DST integrated this modified Crotale NG system with a K200 vehicle.
 48 units were initially produced for a price-tag of 330 million Euros.
 A second batch of 66 units was ordered in 2003, valued at 470 million Euros.